 Jen and Dan are a couple who have reached the limit of a strained long-term relationship.
-Dan is a bit of a doofus, whose libido seems to get the better of him, and Jen has absolutely had it with him.
-After a party in which Dan was hitting on one of Jen’s co-workers at her promotion party, Jen goes off on a jog to run off her rage.
-Dan struggles to keep up and is continually apologizing for his ways, desperate to keep the relationship together.
+Dan is a bit of a doofus, whose libido always seems to get the better of him.
+Consequently, his wife Jen has absolutely had it with him.
+Following a party in which Dan was hitting on one of Jen’s co-workers at her promotion party, Jen goes off on a jog to run off her rage.
+In desperation, and badly out of shape, Dan struggles to keep up.
+He continually apologizes for his ways, groveling to keep the relationship together.

 As the couple realizes that they appear to be trapped, they also discover a hooded figure lurking in the near distance, ominously inattentive to their pleas, who takes off when they attempt to approach him.
 Later on, they discover that they are not the only versions of themselves in the woods, though it shows up initially as collisions on the trail, they discover that in addition to a physical loop, this is also a repetitive time loop.

 At a certain point, they start wondering at what point they are in the loop, and how many other versions of themselves are out there.
-And, it appears that there are better and WORSE, and more violent versions of themselves out there, with each passing minute seemingly adding in more variants.
+And, it appears that there are both better and WORSE variants.
+And, most worryingly, there are more violent versions of themselves out there, with each passing minute seemingly adding in more variants.

-This is Dane Elcar’s first feature film, and it is based upon a short film he did, starring himself, in The Pond (2018).
+This is Dane Elcar’s first feature film.
+It is based on a short film he did, starring himself, in The Pond (2018).
 Like a lot of time paradox films, it gives the characters chances at self-reflection, experimentation, and the ability to see themselves from a distance.
-Though this is a micro-budget independent picture, it looks terrific and the terrific use of up-tight pan jump scares is terrific.
-I will say that there is a pervasive verdant green throughout the whole film, and it all takes place in the daytime… it is a time loop, after all.
+Though this is a micro-budget independent picture, it looks terrific.
+The use of up-tight pan jump scares is well done.
+Also, I will say that there is a pervasive verdant green throughout the whole film, and it all takes place in the daytime… it is a time loop, after all.
 Permanent sunshine.

-There are some pretty heady character arcs built into this story, which is fortunate since neither of our characters is particularly appealing at the introduction.
-Dan is a sad sack loser, and you can’t blame Jen.
+There are some pretty heady character arcs built into this story.
+This is fortunate since neither of our characters is particularly appealing in the introduction.
+Dan is a sad sack loser.
+And, you can’t blame Jen for being irritable with her dopey husband.
 Jen is aggressive and angry, and clearly ready to break off their relationship.
 You are not seeing these two people at their best.
 You are catching them at their low point.
-We get enough time with them to realize eventually their better angels, but also what would happen to them if they would completely degenerate.
+We get enough time with them to realize eventually their better angels.
+Eventually, we learn what would happen to them if they would completely degenerate.